 Many central banks actively lower or raise the interest rate of their country to heighten or decrease the demand for their currency.
 The weaker the currency the more attractive the price of their goods become to importers.
 They may also lower interest rates in conjunction with increasing the amounts of currency in circulation.
 Commonly known as quantitative easing or QE this weakens currency strength dramatically.
 Put simply the central bank prints more money, therefore, flooding the market and weakening the value of the currency.

 Rate of inflation

 Rates of inflation can give a great image of a country’s economy as it serves as an accurate barometer of the price of everyday goods and services.
 A slowly increasing rate of inflation indicates the economy is typically in a healthy state.
 However sharp increases usually cause economic instability.
 In this scenario central banks intervene by increasing interest rates, encouraging people to save rather than spend.
 This will, in turn, attract investment from overseas and increase the strength of the currency.

-Following a natural disaster, the country effected can see huge amounts of money wiped off its markets.
-Often a significantly reduced work forces will have huge implications on the countries productivity and trade.
+Following a natural disaster, the country affected can see huge amounts of money wiped off its markets.
+Often significantly reduced workforces will have huge implications on the countries productivity and trade.
 Infrastructure will also be greatly affected meaning factories close, exporters have little to export and therefore exchange rates devalue and future GDP can suffer.

 On occasion, a government’s debt levels can affect the desirability and strength of their currency.
 Particularly if that country’s predicament is likely to cause some sort of financial default.